 - Inability to quit drinking, even if you want to

 Alcohol screening identifies individuals who have begun to develop or who are at-risk for developing alcohol dependency.
 The CAGE Questionnaire below is a brief screening that takes approximately one minute to complete.
-If after answering each of the questions below you have concerns about potential alcohol dependency, please contact Sherman Counseling to make an appointment with an addictions or mental health professional.
+If after answering each of the questions below you have concerns about potential alcohol dependency, please Sherman Counseling to make an appointment with an addictions or mental health professional.

 Alcohol Abuse Treatment

 If you are struggling with alcohol use disorder, it is unlikely you will be able to overcome the problem on your own.
 The professional staff at Sherman Counseling understands the challenges facing those addicted to alcohol or other substances and will help you find the tools necessary to stop drinking and embrace long-term sobriety.
-To learn more about our treatment programs for alcohol abuse and dependence, contact Sherman Counseling at 920-733-2065.
+To learn more about our treatment programs for alcohol abuse and dependence, Sherman Counseling at 920-733-2065.